grumpyjames/birding-almanac/blog/surrey-circuit/surrey-circuit.md

 </figure>

-Before long, it becomes difficult to ignore damp feet (buy better shoes! --Ed) and there's a rising feeling that this stop, whilst picturesque, might be a bit of a damp squib after all.
+Before long, it becomes difficult to ignore damp feet (buy better shoes! --Ed) and there's a rising feeling that this stop, while picturesque, might be a bit of a damp squib after all.
 However, our spirits are very quickly lifted by sightings of Dunnock and Blackbird, even through optics rendered opaque by condensation.